chalupaul/rpcv/README.md

 VSCODE Hints
 -----------

 I'm assuming you're using the [New Windows Terminal](https://github.com/microsoft/terminal).

-I don't have many plugins, just Python and IntelliCode.
+I don't have many vscode plugins, just Python and IntelliCode.

 All services in the monorepo can be added to your pythonpath so vscode can find class definitions.
 Create a `.env` file in the project root with the following paths: